mickaelChen/ToyDiT/README.md

 *tl;dr*: Probably not.
 DiT are PixArt models work very well in practice.
 The network can effectively (if not perfectly) find work-arounds to the normalizations, by inserting a few very large values.

 I suppose there could be issues in some edge-cases, such as very aggressive weight-decay and drop-out, that would hinder the ability of the model to build and effectively use the large values.
-Also, it doesn't seem productive to, why add a layer that the network has to actively work against, but it does not seem to prevent the network from learning anyway.
+Also, it doesn't seem productive to, why add a layer that the network has to actively work against?
+But it does not seem to prevent the network from learning anyway, with only minimal error.

 So what do we do here?
 1. We observe that the DiT actively try to work against the layer normalization, by inserting a few very large values in its embeddings.